DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 A watchdog is an independant hardware component that monitors the execution of a software program during runtime, and can detect when CFEs occur.
 This smart watchdog uses a SNN to make decisions on program execution based on an offline training process.

-The methodology of how the smart watchdog was developed can be found [here](/Methodology/README.md).
+A methodology detailing the stages of developing the smart watchdog can be found [here](/Methodology/README.md).

 # Live Demonstration of Smart Watchdog